 PRISM was funded through Käthe-Zingg-Schwichtenberg-Fonds of the Swiss Academy of Medical Sciences awarded to Dr. David Shaw.

 To show your support for this post and recommend it to your followers, click on the clap icon 👏 below.
-Each users is allowed to clap up to 50 times to show how much they appreciated a story.

 The University of Basel has an international reputation of outstanding achievements in research and teaching.
 Founded in 1460, the University of Basel is the oldest university in Switzerland and has a history of success going back over 550 years.
 Learn more